Fair Credit Reporting Act - Overview

 Next Article: Fair Credit Reporting Act - Users of Information Back to: CONSUMER PROTECTION

-A Little More on the Fair Credit Reporting Act
+How Does the Fair Credit Reporting Act Work?

 The Federal Trade Commission, and Consumer Financial Protection Bureau, developed by FCRA, oversee and implement the Act provisions.
 The FCRA is in U.S. Code Title 15, Section 1681.
 The primary provisions include: Obtaining Credit Reports - Section 604 of the FCRA states that the permissible purposes for obtaining consumer credit reports.
 The reasons include: Review of credit info for credit application, Background checks or the consumers request for the same.
 Other: court order, child support and business dealings.
 Reporting Standards for Credit Information - The FCRA also imposes standards for determining the validity of credit information on credit reports as well as the nature of information.
 It established a trade line for consumers credit account with reporting agencies.
 The trade line records the consumers info reported by a creditors and other information about child support liability, tax liability, and bankruptcy.
 Duration of Consumer Information - The FCRA established the length of time that negative credit information can remain in an individuals record.
 Some reported elements are releases after a short time, while ore extreme elements remain on report for 7 years, or even 10 years, like in the case of bankruptcy.
 The FCRA gives consumers the right to: Know their files content Have free of cost file disclosure once a year from all key credit bureaus Have report accuracy determined for employment purpose Notification for file issuance File dispute to correct incorrect or incomplete info Request removal of old negative info